-Rinky has almost 20 years' teaching experience in IB World Schools in Singapore, Indonesia and the UAE.
+Rinky has more than 35 years of teaching experience and almost 20 years' teaching experience in IB World Schools in Singapore, Indonesia and the UAE.
 She is very experienced in DP Language A Literature, DP Language A Language and Literature, IGCSE First Language English, IGCSE Literature in English, and IB MYP English A. Mrs. Lal has attained IB Category 2 training in DP English A and an IB Category 3 training in DP Theory of Knowledge (TOK).
-She holds an MA in English Literature.
-Rinky will be joining EIS as our DP English A teacher and will also fulfill the role of our DP Librarian in charge of the IB DP Study Room.
-Mrs. Lal will also be one of the two Grade 11 IB Diploma CAS Advisors.
+She holds a Masters in English Literature.

-Simon has 18 years teaching experience, twelve in English as an Additional Language (EAL) and six in Art/Design.
 Prior to joining Excelsior he was teaching EAL at an international school in Bangalore, India, to grades 6 through 9 and coaching the IGCSE and IB grades through competitive exams such as SAT, ACT, IELTS and TOEFL, for entrance to college and university.
-He has also taught in China.
-Simon has a BA (Hons) in 3Dimensional Design and CELTA, IELTS, TOEFL teaching qualifications.

-With a strong interest in all things creative, Simon has also taught Middle years Art and Design and being a DIY enthusiast has enjoyed designing and building props and sets for school drama productions.
-His other interests include: cinema, cooking and graphic design, but most importantly spending time with his family.
+His other interests include: cinema, photography and but most importantly spending time with his family.
 Simon is originally from England and is here in Malaysia with his wife and their young son.

 Soh Haan Chang (Mr. Eugene) has thirteen years experience of teaching Mandarin to First Language IGCSE level in both National and International schools in Malaysia and has held the position of Head of Department.
 He is particularly keen to use everyday, real life examples in his teaching of the Language and likes to encourage students' participation through interactive activities and role play.